Australia to amend laws to make Google and Facebook pay

 “On face value, the amendments keep the integrity of the media code intact,” the center’s director Peter Lewis said in a statement.

-Google and Facebook, which take 81% of online advertising in Australia, have condemned the bill as unworkable.
+Google and Facebook, which take a combined 81% of online advertising in Australia, have condemned the bill as unworkable.

-Google has threatened to make its search engine unavailable in Australia if the code were introduced.

 The deal was struck under Google’s own model, News Showcase.
-Google has reached pay deals with more than 450 publications globally since News Showcase was launched in October.
+The company has reached pay deals with more than 450 publications globally since it launched News Showcase in October.

 Google announced two weeks ago that it had begun paying seven far smaller Australian websites under News Showcase.